Veteran Alcohol and Drug Rehab

 - U.S. Department of Veterans Affairs.
 (2019, October 17).
 PTSD and substance abuse in veterans.

 - National Institute on Drug Abuse.
-(2019, October).
-Substance use and military life DrugFacts.
+Substance Use and Military Life DrugFacts.
+National Institute on Drug Abuse.
+Published October 23, 2019. https://nida.nih.gov/publications/drugfacts/substance-use-military-life

 It's Lifestyle Recovery